Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 Adjustments

-Two features might be adjustable on circular saws: depth and bevel angle.
+Two features are adjustable on circular saws: the depth and bevel angle.

-- Depth indicates what thickness of material the saw can cut through.
+- Depth indicates the thickness of the material the saw can cut through.
 5½ inches through 7¼ inches is the usual range.

-- Bevel angle determines how much the shoe is able to tilt for bevel cuts.
-Most adjustable-bevel saws will range from 0 to 50 degrees.
+- The bevel angle determines how much the shoe can tilt for bevel cuts.
+Most adjustable bevel saws will range from 0 to 50 degrees.

 Comfort

-This is often overlooked, but after five hours of cutting, we guarantee you won’t be thinking of anything else.
-It’s mostly dependent on the saw’s weight and handle ergonomics.
+This is often overlooked, but after 5 hours of cutting, we guarantee you won’t be thinking of anything else.
+It’s primarily dependent on the saw’s weight and handle ergonomics.

-- Weight: You’ll want this to be proportional to your own weight.
+- Weight: You’ll want the weight to be proportional to your weight.
 If you’re 100 pounds wet, you won’t be able to wield a 16-pound worm drive saw for long.
-Likewise, if you’re 220 pounds of muscle, you’ll get pretty impatient with a 7-pound sidewinder.
+Likewise, if you have 220 pounds of muscle, you’ll get pretty impatient with a 7-pound sidewinder.

 - Handle: Make sure it’s pliable without being flimsy and conforms to your hand.